 Though it’s pretty obvious that I’m going to advise you to use any tax refund you get to pay down your student loans, there are plenty of other responsible ways to use the money, and depending on your personal financial situation, you may want to prioritize these things over paying down your student debt.
 These are the two things I would prioritize over paying down your student loans with your refund check.

 Establish an emergency fund: Common advice from financial planners and consultants is that every person should have an emergency fund with enough money in it to cover three to six months’ worth of expenses.

-The goal is to make sure that, should you lose your job or otherwise hit a hard spot financially, you have money to fall back on (and because of this, the money should be saved in a regular old low risk savings account, not an investment that could lose value right as you need it).
+The goal is to make sure that, should you lose your job or otherwise hit a hard spot financially, you have money to fall back on.
+Because of this, the money should be saved in a regular old, savings account or other low-risk account, not an investment that could lose value right as you need it.
 If you don’t have an emergency account, it’s probably wiser to use your tax refund to start one than it would be to use it to pay down your student loans.